Tooth wear due to bruxism (teeth grinding). -

-The smiles of people who clench and grind their teeth typically have a characteristic wear pattern.
+The smiles of people who clench and grind their teeth typically develop a characteristic look.
+It's one where their teeth are worn flat across, as if they've been ground down using a file.

-When looking at this "before" picture, any dentist would quickly conclude that this person has a bruxing habit.
+When looking at the smile below, any dentist would quickly conclude that this person has a bruxing habit.

 When looking at a person's 6 upper front teeth:

-- Their central incisors (center teeth) are usually about the same length as their cuspids (eyeteeth).
+- The central incisors (center teeth) are usually about the same length as the cuspids (eyeteeth).

-- Their lateral incisors (the teeth in between the centrals and cuspids) are just a little bit shorter.
+- The lateral incisors (the teeth in between the centrals and cuspids) are just a little bit shorter.

 b) The smiles of bruxers.